KungfuPancake/longboi/README.md

 * 7x pcb_spacer_x7.stl

-Print all parts using the BoxTurtle settings.
+Print all parts using the BoxTurtle settings, make sure that you tuned your filament for shrinkage as the mounting holes won't line up otherwise.

 ### BoxTurtle Enclosure
 Please use the CAD files for reference until a detailed manual is available.